datacarpentry/openrefine-socialsci/_episodes/03-Filtering and Sorting.md

 > We discovered in an earlier lesson that the value for one of the `A09_village` entries was given as 49.
 Something that is clearly wrong.
 By looking at the altitudes for the entries of the other villages can we decide what the 49 value should be?
 > 1. Sort on `A09_village` as text.
 > 2. Sort on `gps:Altitude` as a number with the largest first.
-> 3. Scan down the sorted `gps:Altitude` and see if you can decide wher the village changes based on the altitudes.
+> 3. Scan down the sorted `gps:Altitude` and see if you can decide where the village changes based on the altitudes.
 > 4. Lookup the altitude value for village '49' and decide which is the most likely village for it to belong in.
 >
 > > ## Solution